 |UOB Kay Hian||25||0.275%||0.22%||0.20%|

-You’ll notice a few exceptions — Citibank Brokerage, SAXO Markets, and Standard Chartered all charge lower commission fees.
-The reason for their lower prices is because these brokerages hold your stocks in a nominee account instead of your CDP account, which is less popular with local investors.
-One big feature about SAXO I’d like to mention is their access to 29 exchanges around the world — perfect for the global investor.
+You’ll notice a few exceptions that charge much lower commission fees (< S$25).
+The reason for their lower prices is because these brokerages hold your stocks in a nominee account instead of your CDP account, which is typically less popular with local investors.

 I’ll assume you plan on trading in the local stock market since you’re to looking to open a brokerage account in Singapore.
 But besides the SGX, you may also be interested in stocks listed in foreign markets like Malaysia, Indonesia, Thailand, Hong Kong, the U.S., etc. If that is the case, you probably want to check if a brokerage offers you access to the markets you want.